statechannels/statechannels/packages/app-wallet-interface/source/index.html.md

 | ---- | ----------------- | -------------------------------------------- |
 | 900  | Wrong Participant | The message is not addressed to this wallet. |

-## Get addresses
+## GetAddress

-Returns the signing address(es) for the current domain.
+Returns the signing address for the current domain.

 ```json
 {